JasonToups/rick-and-morty/README.md

 ## Metadata

-1. Update the header with the whole logo, and see if I can grab the Rick & Morty icon from the api site. for the favicon
+1. DONE - Update the header with the whole logo, and see if I can grab the Rick & Morty icon from the api site. for the favicon

 # API Results